2013 Lincoln MKS Performance

 Handling and Braking

 The 2013 Lincoln MKS now features Lincoln Drive Control, which can adjust suspension and steering characteristics for a sportier feel.
 Some reviewers are impressed with the upgrade, saying that the new MKS offers better steering and brake feel, as well as better handling than the 2012 model.
-However, one test driver says that the MKS rides harshly when equipped with optional 20-inch wheels, while another writes that other cars in the segment ultimately offer better handling.
+One test driver says that the MKS rides harshly when equipped with optional 20-inch wheels, while another writes that other cars in the segment ultimately offer better handling.

 - "With the EcoBoost model and its 20-inch wheels, the ride can actually be a bit harsh and tiresome over expansion joints and other pavement imperfections." -- Edmunds